rkulla/vimogen/README.md

-Vimogen is a simple way to install, update and remove Vim plugins.
+Vimogen is a simple cli tool to install, update and remove <a href="http://www.vim.org/>Vim</a> plugins.
 It can also help you keep plugins synchronized across multiple vim installations.

-It requires no configuration (just a manifest file of plugin URLs).
-Vimogen uses <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a> (Pathogen lets you store all of your plugins in one directory, as git checkouts).
+It requires no configuration (just a manifest file).
+Vimogen uses <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a>, which lets you store all of your plugins in one place as git checkouts.

-I created Vimogen because many plugins I use (vim-rails, syntastic, etc) get updated by their authors a lot and I wanted an easy way to keep my copies updated.
+Motivation: Many plugins I use (vim-rails, syntastic, etc) get updated a lot and I wanted an easy way to keep my copies updated.
 I also wanted a better way to install all my favorite plugins whenever I install a new operating system.
 The alternatives either didn't use git or required configuration and other stuff I didn't like.

 With Vimogen, you can use the same `.vimrc` across multiple machines but have separate manifest files for each machine.
 This is useful if you don't want to use development plugins on a production machine, and so on.